AbbasHarifi/SepehrCompetition/DifferentialRobot/readme.md

-Here is a sample `README.md` file generated based on the contents of your PowerPoint file:

----

 # Differential Wheeled Robot - Kinematics and Control

 This project focuses on the kinematic modeling and control of a **Differential Wheeled Robot**, including both continuous and discrete dynamics, as well as a simple control approach using the **Line of Sight** method.